9 Effects of Low Testosterone & Proven Ways to Manage Them - Balance My Hormones TRT in the UK

 Learn More About Us

-Last update: April 22nd, 2025
+Last update: November 4th, 2025

 Related Posts

-According to the NHS, men’s testosterone levels decrease by 1% every year from the age of 30.
+According to the NHS, men’s normal testosterone levels decrease by 1% every year from the age of 30.
 All across the world, millions of men have found a solution to low testosterone through a treatment called testosterone replacement therapy (TRT).
 With the increase in awareness of testosterone levels, TRT has become more common.
 Even celebrities such […]

-Read More Low Testosterone and Depression: What is the connection?
+Read More Cortisol and Testosterone: What is the Impact of Stress on Hormones?

 Book a FREE TRT consultation